OutSystems/docs-product/src/deliver-mobile/generate-distribute-mobile-app/intro.md

     ![Native app settings in Service Studio](images/native-platforms-tab-ss.png?width=600)

-## Configure and Generate a Mobile App Package in Service Center
+## Configure and Generate a Mobile App Package in Service Center { #config-generate-service-center }

 To configure or generate your mobile app package (iOS or Android) in Service Center, do the following: